boji10/Covid19DataExploration/README.md

-# Covid19DataExploration

-Imported the Covid Deaths and Vaccinations tables with the correct data type for each column.
+#Analysis of Covid Deaths and Vaccinations

-Processed data using aggregate functions, joins, and CTEs, and created views in SQL
+In this project, I imported the Covid Deaths and Vaccinations tables and processed the data using aggregate functions, joins, and CTEs.
+I also created views in SQL to make the data easier to analyze.

---Data sources used:
+Data sources

-  ・The dataset used for this analysis is: https://ourworldindata.org/covid-deaths
+The dataset used for this analysis is: https://ourworldindata.org/covid-deaths